yvoronoy/awesome-english/readme.md

 Tech podcasts improve English skills while keeping you updated on technology.
 They introduce new vocabulary and industry terms, enhancing comprehension and listening.

 #### General Tech 🖥️
-- [Hard Fork by The New York Times](https://open.spotify.com/show/44fllCS2FTFr2x2kjP9xeT) - Weekly exploration of the latest in the rapidly changing world of tech.
+- [Hard Fork by The New York Times][hard-fork-url] - Weekly exploration of the latest in the rapidly changing world of tech.
 - [Bloomberg Technology](https://www.youtube.com/channel/UCrM7B7SL_g1edFOnmj-SDKg) - In-depth coverage of technology industry news and innovations.

 #### Developer Focused 👨‍💻